A brief note on submodular optimization: Preliminaries

 \section{Preliminaries}

 Let $V$ be a finite set with $|V| = n$.
 Consider a set function $f:\pow(V) \to \R$.
 We will always assume $f(\emptyset) = 0$.
-We first define the notion of monotonicity. \begin{definition} We say $f$ is \emph{monotone}, if for every $A$ and $B$ in $\pow(V)$ such that $A \subseteq B$, we have $f(A) \leq f(B)$. \end{definition} Before we define the notion of modularity, we define the notion of the \emph{marginal gain}, which is also called the \emph{discrete derivative}~\cite{KrauseGolovin14}.
-For $A \subseteq V$ and $v \in V$, we define the marginal gain of $f$ at $A$ with respect to $v$ by
+We first define the notion of monotonicity. \begin{definition} The function $f$ is said to be \emph{monotone}, if for every $A$ and $B$ in $\pow(V)$ such that $A \subseteq B$, we have $f(A) \leq f(B)$. \end{definition} We next consider the notion of the \emph{marginal gain}, which is also known as the \emph{discrete derivative}~\cite{KrauseGolovin14}.
+For $A \subseteq V$ and $v \in V$, the marginal gain of $f$ at $A$ with respect to $v$ is defined as